johndoknjas/Connect-Four-Engine/README.md

 Also, please install sqlite3, if it's not on your computer.
 The program uses the splite3 C/C++ API to interface with the database.

 After doing this, you can run a.exe directly, if you just want to play against the engine in the raw C++ ASCI interface.
+It's also possible to compile the C++ source code yourself.
+To do this, type the following in the terminal: g++ main.cpp -O2 -l sqlite3.
+This will generate a new a.exe file.

 If you'd prefer to play using a Python GUI I built, go inside the python-gui directory and open the command prompt.
 If you don't have pyinstaller, install it with "pip install pyinstaller".
 Then type "pyinstaller interface.py" - we're only interested in the dist/interface directory that gets created.